mateusoliveira43/prometheus-studies/README.md

 ## About

-TODO
+[Prometheus](https://prometheus.io/docs/introduction/overview/) is an open-source monitoring solution.
+It collects and stores the target applications' metrics as time series data, which can be retrieved with PromQL (Prometheus Query Language).
+It also handles alerts through [Alertmanager](https://prometheus.io/docs/introduction/glossary/#alertmanager).

+### Visualization

+To visualize the collected data, Prometheus Web UI can be used, or a more robust solution, like [Grafana](https://grafana.com/).

-### Alert manager
+### Exporter

-TODO
+An exporter is a binary running alongside the target applications, which exposes their metrics, in a format Prometheus supports.
+For monitoring a wide variety of hardware and kernel-related metrics, [Prometheus Node Exporter](https://github.com/prometheus/node_exporter) can be used.

 ## Running

-We will follow [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) examples using Docker.
+We will follow [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) and [The Uncomplicating Prometheus Training](https://github.com/badtuxx/DescomplicandoPrometheus) examples using Docker.
 We will use [Prometheus](https://hub.docker.com/u/prom) images, but is also possible to use [Bitnami](https://hub.docker.com/u/bitnami) images.

 ### Requirements